JhouLab/Pi5WebcamRecorder/README.md

              ___      ___
             |   |    |   |
     0V -----     ----     --------
                  50ms

+All pulse onset timestamps are saved in the _TTL.txt file.

-A single pulse indicates trial start, and these are saved in the _TTL.txt file.
-A double pulse starts recording, while a triple pulse stops recording.
+A single pulse indicates trial start, a double pulse starts recording, while a triple pulse stops recording.

-Binary id transmission always has 18 pulses, starting with a 200ms long pulse, 16 binary bits, and a final checksum parity bit preceded by 200ms trough.
-For all binary bits, 25ms pulse width indicates binary 0, and 75ms pulse indicates binary 1:
+Med-PC can transmit a binary animal ID via the TTL line.
+This consists of 18 pulses, the first of which must be 200ms long, followed by 16 binary bits, a 200ms pause, and a final checksum parity bit.
+All binary bits, have duration 25ms to indicate binary 0, and 75ms to indicate binary 1:

     3.3V     0.2s   <16 binary bits, 25/75ms>    <Parity bit 25/75ms>
              ____   _   _   _               _       _
             |    | | | | | | |    etc      | |     | |
     0V -----      -   -   -   -           -   -----   ---------------
                   <25ms troughs between bits> 200ms

 Note that Windows timing can jitter by a modest amount, usually under 10ms but occasionally more.
-Python code allows for at least 25ms of error in timing, and often much more.
+Python code allows for 25ms of error in timing of binary bits, and 50-100ms error elsewhere.